-These is enough marshmallow to give you that chew and enough cereal to give you the crunch, but the chocolate and peanut butter really bring the goodness!
-They taste fabulous on their own, but it is super fun to dress them up for Thanksgiving.
+There is enough marshmallow to give you that chew and enough cereal to give you the crunch, but the chocolate and peanut butter really bring the goodness.
+They taste absolutely fabulous.

 As if that wasn’t enough, the resulting pieces of crispy treat are dunked into melted milk chocolate.
 You could go full immersion, but I opted to just dip the top.

 I used a high quality great tasting compound chocolate.
 That way I didn’t have to worry so much about hitting the exact right temperatures.

 If you are using bar chocolate, you’ll want to temper it before you coat your bars to get a glossy finish.
 No matter which method you use to coat them, they are bound to be delicious.

 Once you take each dipped cereal bar out of the chocolate, you’ll want to decorate it.
 I used colorful chocolate coated sunflower seeds for the tail feathers.

 As you can see, these fun treats come together really quick and easily.
 They can be made several days in advance and stored at room temperature as well.

 Another cute way to do turkeys is with candy corn feathers and beaks.
 I made Tom the turkey cupcakes last year, but you could do a similar design on cereal bars if you’d like.

 If you are in the cookie mood, you could do a sugar cookie dressed up with candy corn as a Turkey.
 Or turn mini donuts into turkeys with m&ms for another cute and easy treat!